 Then, managers can use the Review Radar to dive into the team dynamics that are causing the Index to deviate from the norm: if there are two or three people who only review each other’s code, the team’s Knowledge Sharing Index will be trend toward 0, whereas if the majority of the team reviews each other’s code the Index will trend toward 1.
 (GitPrime uses a variation of the Gini Coefficient to calculate the Knowledge Sharing Index, which is commonly used to measure the wealth distribution in societies.)

-Review Radar as seen in GitPrime
+Review radar as seen in Flow

 In our case, think of a PR comment as a unit of wealth.
 In a perfect world, everyone performs an equal number of reviews, thus the wealth is evenly distributed.
 Alternatively, if one person performs all the reviews, she has hoarded all the knowledge available via reviews.

 In practice, PR reviews are not the only way to share knowledge; and, as in life, there are other forms of wealth that aren’t considered in a Gini Coefficient.
 However, we have found that the Knowledge Sharing Index makes for a management good signal.
 You can use it to help identify engineers who are not part of the everyday flow of reviews as well as find silos and other anti-patterns that often bubble up simply because they are hard to spot.
 The Knowledge Sharing Index adds a nice tool to help your team collaborate and share knowledge via reviews.